NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Introduction

-All these considerations motivate us to rethink the fundamentals of physically-plausible cloth simulation and we introduce a new approach for cloth simulation, in which the surface evolution is encoded in neural network weights.
+The recent advances in physics-informed neural networks~\cite{raissi2019physics, hao2022physics} as well as the success of neural fields \cite{mildenhall2020nerf,xie2022neural, wang2021neus, yang2021geometry}, makes us question if continuous coordinate-based representations can alleviate these limitations.
+All these considerations motivate us to rethink the fundamentals of physically accurate cloth simulation and we introduce a new approach for cloth quasistatics, in which the surface deformation is encoded in neural network weights.
 The proposed neural architecture is coordinate-based and has multiple advantages compared to previous simulators; see Fig.~\ref{fig:teaser} for an overview.
 Our neural fields are adaptive, \textit{i.e.,} the parameters are used to encode the deformations as they occur.
-As a matter of efficiency, we neither need to know the resolution in advance before the simulation, nor we require complex re-meshing schemes during the simulation \cite{narain2012adaptive}.
-Realistic cloth simulation requires modelling geometric non-linearities and non-linear elasticity.
+As a matter of efficiency, we neither need to know the resolution in advance before the simulation nor do we require complex re-meshing schemes \cite{narain2012adaptive}.
+Realistic cloth simulation requires modelling geometric non-linearities and non-linear anisotropic elasticity.
 It involves large bending deformations and rigid transformations leading to non-linear point displacements.
-To efficiently model this, we rely on neural networks as they can represent complex non-linear functions.
+To efficiently model this, we rely on neural networks as they are good universal (non-linear) function approximators.